The Tank Museum is committed to a policy of accessibility, providing excellent access in and around the site.

 At 1100 sounds will be switched back on, but visitors are welcome to remain in the Museum for as long as they like.

-Sensory Backpacks will be available from 26 March to borrow from Main Admissions free of charge.
+Sensory Backpacks are available to borrow from Main Admissions free of charge.
 Our sensory backpacks are for visitors with Special Educational Needs and Disabilities.
 Backpacks include ear defenders, magnifying glass, book, squeezy toy, torch, periscope, and Commander Basil bear.

 Take some time out in this dedicated quiet space.
 Free to use, the Wellbeing Room is equipped with a sofa, children’s books, and a sink.
 Located behind the Shop, this space has been created for visitors who are feeling overwhelmed, visitors with additional sensory needs, as a resting space for chronic fatigue sufferers, or as a private place to breastfeed.
 It is also beside a disabled toilet with baby changing facilities.